USC Faces Lawsuits, Calls For Resignation Over Alleged Sexual Abuse By Gynecologist

 About 200 faculty members have called for the resignation of the campus president, C.L.
 Max Nikias.
 In a letter to the board of trustees, released Tuesday, they say he "has lost the moral authority to lead the University."
 The executive committee of the board responded by expressing "full confidence" in Nikias' "leadership, ethics and values."

-Meanwhile, at least six women have filed lawsuits alleging that they were abused by the gynecologist during his nearly three decades at the university, and that the university knew of his behavior and failed to take action.
+At least six women have filed lawsuits alleging that they were abused by the gynecologist during his nearly three decades at the university and that the university knew of his behavior and failed to take action.

 The lawsuits were filed on Monday, less than a week after the Los Angeles Times published an investigation into what it called Dr. George Tyndall's pattern of alleged "creepy" behavior dating back to the 1990s.
 Tyndall has denied that he did anything wrong, telling the Times that his exams were thorough but appropriate.

-Note: Editor's note: This story describes graphic allegations of sexual abuse.